 - It does not explain other factors that lead to underdevelopment other than the role played by wealthy nations.

-- It wrongly depends upon Marxian concept of Surplus Value for defining underdevelopment of poor states in terms of capitalistic exploitation.
+- It wrongly depends upon the Marxian concept of Surplus Value for defining the underdevelopment of poor states in terms of capitalistic exploitation.

-- Under-development of the Third World has been due to partial industrialization and failure of the under-developed countries to formulate and coordinate industrial policies.
+- The underdevelopment of the Third World has been due to partial industrialization and the failure of the under-developed countries to formulate and coordinate industrial policies.
 Poor countries have failed to exploit their resources, both material, and manpower.

 - Failure of the socialist system of development in the Soviet Union and the Eastern European states demonstrates that dependency cannot be overthrown by socialism.

 Idea of Interdependence